 - 1 cup milk (optional)

-Place the butternut squash and chopped onions on a cookie sheet and drizzle 2 tbsp olive oil and mix together and spread on the cookie sheet.
-Sprinkle salt and pepper.
+- Place the butternut squash, chopped onions and garlic cloves on a cookie sheet and drizzle 2 tbsp olive oil and mix together and spread on the cookie sheet.
 Place in oven and cook for 30 minutes until the squash is cooked through and tender.
 Toss around half way through to prevent the vegetables from sticking to the pan.

-In a pot heat 1 tbsp olive oil and sauté crushed garlic.
-Add the roasted vegetables.
-Add 1 tsp thyme or any herbs of your choice.
-Add 4-5 cups vegetable broth or 1 carton broth and cook for 10 minutes until all the soup comes to a slow boil.
+- In a pot add the roasted vegetables, salt, pepper, and 1 tsp thyme or any herbs of your choice.
+Add 4-5 cups vegetable broth and cook for 5 minutes until all the soup comes to a slow boil.

 Cook’s Notes: If you prefer your soup chunky, you can skip the blending process and just add cream and serve.
 This will make a soup that has chunks of sweet butternut squash and caramelized onions in a creamy broth.
-You can also choose to skip the cream completely and serve the soup in it’s own broth.
+You can also choose to skip the cream completely and serve the soup in it’s own broth as well.